It is a type of supraglottic airway.

-If the device is placed too proximal or there is a leak, air is detected from the esophageal port.
+If the device is placed too proximal or there is a leak, the air is detected from the esophageal port.

 Many unconventional techniques for proseal laryngeal mask airway insertion have been described, offering options for the operator when faced with a difficult airway in the adult or pediatric population.

-Laryngeal airway intubator mask, fastrach
+Laryngeal airway incubator mask, Fastrack

 It is a modified version of the classic laryngeal mask airway with the upper part of the tube removed.
-The remaining tube has a metal core with a handle used for positioning at its proximal end.
+The remaining line has a metal core with a handle used for positioning at its proximal end.

 It is easy to use and can save lives.
-In a study using manikin models, both experienced and inexperienced operators achieved high first-attempt intubation success rates after a 60-second demonstration.
+In a study using manikin models, experienced and inexperienced operators achieved high first-attempt intubation success rates after a 60-second demonstration.